Let’s Help Our Students Graduate On Time and With Less Debt

 Corequisite math has been shown to help all students, and is particularly supportive for students who have been underserved by our educational system.
 This includes students of color and economically disadvantaged students, who are placed in remedial prerequisites at disproportionately high rates.
 We can employ this approach to serve our students in Oregon as well.

-Currently many students—including a disproportionate number of frequently underserved populations—are placed in developmental math, which is characterized by low pass rates and low persistence rates.
+Currently many students—including a disproportionate number of historically underserved populations—are placed in developmental math, which is characterized by low pass rates and low persistence rates.
 When students are placed into these remedial prerequisites, it can prevent them from building the momentum they need to earn their credential.
-These students are more likely to rack up debt taking multiple semesters of prerequisites and drop out.
+These students are more likely to rack up debt taking multiple terms of prerequisites and drop out.

-Prerequisites are one of many systemic barriers that particularly impact those who have already been underserved by our education system, including students who are:
+Prerequisites are one of many systemic barriers that particularly impact those who have already been marginalized by our education system, including students who are:

 - People of color